Jhalak Dikhhla Jaa

-Jhalak Dikhhla Jaa is an Indian Hindi-language reality television show and the Indian version of BBC's Strictly Come Dancing and Dancing with the Stars.
+Jhalak Dikhhla Jaa is an Indian Hindi-language reality television show and the Indian version of the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.
+The first four seasons of Jhalak Dikhhla Jaa were aired on Sony TV.
+Season fifth to tenth were aired Colors TV then again from season 11, the broadcasting network was changed back to Sony Entertainment Television.

+Format

 The show pairs celebrities with professional dancers.
 Each couple performs predetermined dances and competes against the others for judges' points and audience votes.
 The couple receiving the lowest combined total of judges' points and audience votes is eliminated each week until only the champion dance pair remains.